ka9q/ka9q-radio/docs/FFTW3.md

 FFTW3 wisdom is particularly important on the Pi5 when using an RX888.
-Without wisdom, ka9q-radio cannot run the forward FFT in real time, but can easily do so after creating wisdom for the 1,620,000 real point forward FFT at the "patient" level.
+Without wisdom, ka9q-radio cannot run the forward FFT in real time even with four threads (the number of processore cores), but can easily do so with only two threads after creating wisdom for the 1,620,000 real point forward FFT at the "patient" level.
 Wisdom makes a difference!

 FFTW3 stores its 'wisdom' files in two places: a system-wide file, **/etc/fftw/fftwf-wisdom**, and an application specific (i.e., *radiod*)